Two Mothers (1916 film): Reviews

 In the June 3, 1916 issue of the Motion Picture News, the review observes:

-This is a most unusual feature of life on the operatic stage, constructed in the original style and worked out effectively.
+"This is a most unusual feature of life on the operatic stage, constructed in the original style and worked out effectively."

 Preservation status

-A report created by film historian and archivist David Pierce for the Library of Congress claims:

-75% of original silent-era films have perished.

-14% of the 10,919 silent films released by major studios exist in their original 35mm or other formats.

-11% survive in full-length foreign versions or on film formats of lesser image quality.
 Many silent-era films did not survive for reasons as explained on this Wikipedia page.

-Since no records detail this film's status, it is presumed all copies of this film are lost.
+According to the Library of Congress, all known copies of this film are lost.